 i.
 Security lights on motion detectors for security illumination are strongly discouraged but may be allowed subject to specific review and approval by the DRC.
 If allowed, these lights shall not be visible from any neighbor's window and will only be allowed to operate on a motion detector and stay lit for maximum of twenty (20) continuous minutes.
 The lights shall not be installed higher than twelve (12) feet above existing grade.
 Security lights must still meet the requirement of shielding of the light sources, and the light source shall not be visible from neighboring property.
 If problems with these lights occur, the DRC and the Master Association reserve the right to require that the fixtures be disconnected.
 These lights may not be used for general illumination.

-37

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 New exterior light fixtures must be compatible with the design and color of the existing light fixtures on the house.

 Path lighting should be minimized.
 Path lights shall cast the light downward.
 Pathway lights must be low voltage, with no exposed wiring.
 To the extent permitted, pathway lights must be located in planter areas and only along one side of a walkway.

 Exterior lighting installed within the Master Association landscape easement is subject to DRC approval.

-38

-GPN | DESIGN GUIDELINES

 Section IV:

 Detached Condominium Homes